Rodney Roloff, Senior Mortgage Broker specializing in HOME EQUITY INVESTMENT loans for California Written by Rodney Roloff

 How Is This Different from a HELOC or Cash-Out Refinance?

-A HELOC and cash-out refinance both require income documentation, typically a 620 or higher credit score, and they create a new monthly payment.
-This product requires none of those things.
+A HELOC and cash-out refinance both require income documentation, typically a 620 or higher credit score, and they create a new monthly payment that raises your debt-to-income ratio.
+This product requires none of those things, and it does not appear on your credit report as a debt.

-• HELOC: Income docs required, 620+ credit typical, monthly interest payments
+• HELOC: Income docs required, 620+ credit typical, monthly interest payments, raises DTI

-• Cash-out refinance: Income docs required, replaces your existing loan at current rates
+• Cash-out refinance: Income docs required, replaces your existing loan at current rates, raises DTI

-• No income documentation HEI: No income docs, 500+ credit accepted, no monthly payments
+• No income documentation HEI: No income docs, 500+ credit accepted, no monthly payments, no DTI impact

 Income verification document with red X crossed out next to house keys and calculator, representing no income documentation required for California home equity loan